Yacht Delivery – Frequently Asked Questions

 We usually start very early in the morning for the purpose of being able to travel at least 10 to 12 hours each day, with daylight hours mostly being utilized.
 While our traveling schedule is not limited to daylight hours, we prefer to move around during that time for safety reasons.

 For the purpose of safety, the captain reserves the right to change the vessel’s course and route based on several factors, including vessel congestion, weather conditions, and tides and currents.
 However, we will always do our best to make the quickest and shortest passages, if available.

 In the event that we encounter unforgiving weather conditions, we either hold up in a port of refuge or select a safer alternative route (if available).
-A discounted daily rate will be charged whenever there are weather delays.

 Mechanical issues vary, so we treat them on a case-by-case basis.
 Rest assured that we will attempt to fix any mechanical concerns on the spot.